-Students are encouraged to think and act globally while expanding their cultural horizons during their Junior Semester Abroad in Rome: Live within ten minutes of the Vatican ~ Attend daily Mass and Papal audiences at St. Peter’s ~ Explore Rome, Florence, Assisi, and Siena ~ Learn the Italian language and experience the culture.
+Students are encouraged to think and act globally while expanding their cultural horizons during their Junior Semester Abroad in Rome: Live within thirty minutes of the Vatican ~ Attend daily Mass and Papal audiences at St. Peter’s ~ Explore Rome, Florence, Assisi, and Siena ~ Study the Italian language and experience the culture.

 To help students become as well-rounded as possible so that they can be effective lay leaders, the College promotes a number of diverse campus groups, activities, clubs, and societies: Pro-life (Students for Life, Shield of Roses) ~ Religious (Legion of Mary) ~ Political (College Republicans) ~ Intellectual (The Cincinnatus League) ~ Public-speaking (Chester-Belloc Debate Society) ~ Acting (The Christendom Players, Mystery Dinner Theater) ~ Social (Swing Dance Club, Film Club) ~Service (Holy Rood Guild, Outreach) ~ Recreational (Equestrian Program) ~Music (Christendom Choir, Schola Gregoriana).